Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/05-Code-Quality-Reuse-Error-Handling.md

 ### Resources
 - Printable [code review rubric]

-### Challenges
+### Homework
-Add error handling to your [Spaceman project] and improve code quality using the feedback you gained from the previous activity.
+- Add error handling to your [Spaceman project] and improve code quality using the feedback you gained from the previous activity.

-Submit links to your GitHub commit(s) in the progress tracker that show these improvements by next class
+- Submit links to your GitHub commit(s) in the progress tracker that show these improvements by next class
+- Conduct a pair programming session on your GIF Search project
+- Update the progress tracker with the name of the person you held the code review with

 [code review rubric]: https://make.sc/code-review-rubric
 [MadLibs project]: ../Projects/MadLibs